 Among them is researcher Yi Fuxian of the University of Wisconsin–Madison.

 “The year of 2018 was the turning point of China’s population structure, which witnessed negative growth for the first time,” Yi told the Global Times.
-His numbers show that deaths outnumbered births by over a million: 11.58 million to 10.31 million.
+His numbers show that deaths outnumbered births by more than 1 million: 11.58 million to 10.31 million.

 Why the Decline?